Harsh1629/HiLabs-Hackathon-2025/Readme.md

 #### D. Running the Solution End-to-End

-1.  **Run the Backend Pipeline:** This step processes the PDFs, classifies all clauses, and generates the required JSON report and Summary Metrics[cite: 154].
+1.  **Run the Backend Pipeline:** This step processes the PDFs, classifies all clauses, and generates the required JSON report and Summary Metrics.

     ```bash
     python main.py